urbit/docs/docs/talk/architecture.md

 ```
 :*  ost.bol                                             :<  bone
     %peer                                               :<  move type
-    /circle/[our-circle]/[host]/[their-circle]          :<  rumor path
+    /[our-circle]/[host]/[query-path]                   :<  rumor path
     [host %hall]                                        :<  query target
-    /circle/[their-circle]/[start]/[end]                :<  query path
+    /circle/[their-circle]/[data]/[start]/[end]         :<  query path
 ==                                                      ::
 ```

 Again, the rumor path is what our Hall uses to identify what query a received message originates from.
 Our circle is specified so that we know what story is interested in the changes we get.
 The query path is slightly more interesting.
 Of course it specifies the name of their story we want to subscribe our story to, but also a "start" and "end".
 These can (optionally) be used to specify the range of messages we want to get from our query.
-Once we're out of that range, we stop receiving updates.
+Once that range has passed, we stop receiving updates.

 ### Federation